nojronatron/digital-clock/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains several folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- JRE System Library (see Java Projects Extension for this view)
+- Reference Libraries (see Java Projects Extension for this view)

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Compiled output files will be generated and placed in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

+Notes:

+- JavaFX SDK can be downloaded separately and placed in a common folder where Java build can access its `lib` folder.
+- Other dependencies might be elsewhere in the local filesystem (such as the Java JDK).
+Take a peek at `JAVA_HOME` env variable or VS Code Extensions for a clue about where JDK has been installed and what version.

 ## Prerequisites